-Sisseton Wahpeton College’s tuition and fees change based on: B Academic program for both full and part-time students Class time for both full and part-time students Course load for both full and part-time students Course level for both full and part-time students
+Sisseton Wahpeton College’s tuition and fees change based on: •Campus location for full-time and part-time students •Academic program for both full and part-time students •Class time for both full and part-time students •Course load for both full and part-time students •Course level for both full and part-time students

-The majority of Sisseton-Wahpeton College undergrads use financial aid to help pay for school.
-In 2021, 126 of the 115 undergrads enrolled received financial aid.
-Sisseton Wahpeton College meets 56 percent of the demonstrated financial need for undergraduates.
+The majority of Sisseton Wahpeton College undergrads use financial aid to finance their education.
+In 2022, 126 of the 115 undergrads enrolled received financial aid.
+Sisseton Wahpeton College meets 56% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $5,672 a year.